Delivering new energy choices

 + Heat is supplied to houses and offices via a pipe network and a heat interface unit (HIU) with a heat meter marking the change between the Heat Network and house/office systems.

-+ Heat is charged by a small daily standing charge and per kilowatt of heat used, the same as gas or electricity.
++ Heat is charged by a small daily standing charge and per kilowatt of heat used, in the same way as gas or electricity is charged.

 Benefits of this Project